 No matter whether you are B2B or B2C, attaining reviews can be achieved if you make it easy for you by making it part of your process and for your customer.

-When asking for reviews, choose where you want those reviews left.
+When asking for online reviews, choose where you want those reviews left.
 Facebook, Google, Yelp, LinkedIn, industry-based websites are good for reviews, but you MUST select the platform that will be seen by your customers.

 Some websites pull reviews from other websites.
 For instance, Google might show your rating for Facebook or Yelp.